-- Mastering SVG Masks and Clipping Paths: Your Questions Answered
+SVG Masks and Clipping Paths: Advanced Design Techniques Explained

 When it comes to creating sophisticated graphics on the web, SVG (Scalable Vector Graphics) is a powerhouse format that offers precision and flexibility.
 Among its many features, SVG masks and clipping paths stand out as advanced design techniques that enable designers to craft complex visual effects with relative ease.
 These methods are not only crucial for achieving intricate designs but also for optimizing graphics for faster load times—a vital aspect of modern web development.